ganeti/ganeti/man/hail.rst

   of a node can immediately restarted should that node fail.
 With this option given, hail will check only N+1 redundancy for DRBD instances.

+\--restrict-allocation-to
+  Only consider alloctions on the specified nodes.
+This overrides any restrictions given in the allocation request.

 \--simulate *description*
   Backend specification: similar to the **-t** option, this allows overriding the cluster data with a simulated cluster.
 For details